Miguelus373/Game-Finder/README.md

 > Check this app online on its [Live demo](https://gamefinderapp.herokuapp.com/)

-## How to Install
+## Installation

-> You can have a local copy of this project by following these simple steps:
+> You could have a local copy of this project by following these simple steps:

 - Install Node in your system.
 To install Node, you can read the [Documentation](https://nodejs.org/en/download/package-manager/)
 - Clone the repo or download the zip file into your machine.